 The term “Site Reliability Engineering” originated at Google and was coined by Ben Treynor Sloss.
 A Google SRE salary is based on how the code is configured, deployed, and monitored, as well as the availability, latency, change management, emergency response, and capacity management of services in production.

-Google’s mission is to create, shield, and continue to progress all of its public services systems and software, like Google Search, Gmail, YouTube, App Engine, etc. As an SRE at Google, you would need to keep revenue-critical systems up and running despite bandwidth outages, storms, and configuration errors.
+Google site reliability engineer salary further depends on how you can help the company in its mission to create, shield, and continue to progress all of its public services systems and software, like Google Search, Gmail, etc. As an SRE, you would need to keep revenue-critical systems up and running despite bandwidth outages, storms, and configuration errors.

 At IK, you get the unique opportunity to learn from expert instructors who are hiring managers and tech leads at Google, Facebook, Apple, and other top Silicon Valley tech companies.

 Want to nail your next tech interview?
 Sign up for our FREE Webinar.

 In this article, we’ll be decoding Google site reliability engineer salary.
 The following topics will be covered:

 - Google Site Reliability Engineer Salary: Stock Options

 - Google Site Reliability Engineer Salary Compared to Other Tech Companies